BanglaGPT/SuSastho.AI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To run the chatbot in you local computer please follow the steps below.
 We use GPU to run the embedding model.
-If you want to run the embedding model with CPU please replace "cuda" with "cpu" in code.
+If you want to run it with CPU please replace "cuda" with "cpu" in code.
+We provided a subset of knowledge base of the chatbot in `src/data` folder.
+To get full data please contact us.

 ### Prerequisites
 Please install the following prerequisites before proceeding.